Petrels of The Petrel Station

 Scientific name: Procellaria aequinoctialis

-White-chinned Petrels are an occassional spring season visitor and usually sneak in amongst the much more common Black Petrels, so it’s always exciting picking one from the crowd.
+White-chinned Petrels are an occassional spring season visitor and usually sneak in amongst the much more common Black Petrels, so it’s always exciting picking one from the bunch.
 They are a noticeably larger, all dark petrel, with a paler yellow bill, including the tip, and some white feathers under the bill.
-In New Zealand the amount of white feathers can be very small compared to other places in the world.
+In New Zealand the amount of white feathers on the chin can be very small compared to other places in the world.

 With a wingspan of up to 1.4 metres, they are large seabirds and always wonderful to watch when soaring around the boat.